goodekat/LIME-research-journals/README.md

 **LIME**

+  - Completed:
+      - connected limeaid to my forked version of lime
+      - added sine example and analysis of default LIME explanations to paper
+      - started section on heatmap plot
+  - What do you think of my work on the methods section so far?
+  - Should we schedule my oral prelim, or should we keep waiting until I get closer to finishing the paper?
   - What names should I give to the diagnostic plots?
   - Color themes for the paper?
+  - Could you help me with the interpretation of the default LIME explanations?
   - Metrics:
       - MSEE (mean squared explanation error?) versus locality metric which would need to be computed via the perturbations